Docutils | Overview | About | Users | Reference | Developers

 rst2odt --odf-config-file=mymappingfile.ini \

---stylesheet=mystyles.odt mydoc.txt mydoc.odt
+--stylesheet=mystyles.odt mydoc.rst mydoc.odt

 4.4 Classes